WayneBlunden/CapstoneProject/README.md

 # 'Code:You' Capstone Project: Data Analysis Pathway
 This project intends to analyze traffic accident data throughout the US between 2016 and 2023.
-It will also look at the affects (if any) of marijauna legalization on accidents in those states where it has been made legal in some form.
-Utilizing the various python scripts in this repository we will acquire our raw data to feed into the cleaning program, clean the data for final review, and finally analyze the cleaned data to answer several questions and provide visualizations of that data.
+We will be looking at total accidents by state throughout the timeframe and the breakdown of accidents by night or day.
+It will also look at the affects (if any) of marijauna legalization on Arizona and Illinois.
+While there are numerous other states that have legalized marijuana these two both were legalized in 2020.
+They will allow for the largest amount of data on both sides of the legalization date.
+Utilizing the various python scripts and Jupyter notebooks in this repository we will acquire our raw data to feed into the cleaning program, clean the data for final review, and finally analyze the cleaned data to answer the previously mentioned questions and provide visualizations of that data.

 ## Tools Used